jcolag/entropy-arbitrage/2025-06-26-gambit-part-2.md

  > **TALLERA**: Agreed.
 But extremists often have a logic all their own.

-This sounds profound, but by quickly expanding from isolationists to the vague "extremists," it only means that they feel comfortable dismissing anybody offering an idea outside the current [Overton Window](https://en.wikipedia.org/wiki/Overton_window)...
+This sounds profound, but by quickly expanding from isolationists to the vague "extremists," it only means that they feel comfortable dismissing anybody offering an idea outside the current {% wiki Overton_window|Overton Window|en %}...

  > **PICARD**: You were much as my people once were.
 Savage, warlike.